ingo/ingo.github.io/_recipes/bruschetta.md

 title: Bruschetta
 ---

-Bring these easy garlic toasts out warm from the oven to serve.
 The crisp, garlicky toast is a perfect canvas for showcasing bruschetta toppings.
 Serve these toasts warm right after baking and they will be crispy outside and slightly soft inside.
-Feel free to get creative with different bruschetta toppings.
-This simple yet flavorful bruschetta recipe comes from David Rosengarten's book "Taste".
-It's a perfect snack or appetizer that can be prepared in just 30 minutes.

 ### Ingredients